 - Qualifying Widow(er)

-To see what your filing status should be, check out this calculator from the IRS website.
+To see what your filing status should be, use the Interactive Tax Assistant on the IRS website.
 If you qualify for two statuses, choose the one that allows you to pay the lowest amount of tax.

 24. What is a dependent?